kwabenasapong/kwabenasapong/README.md

 Electrical Engineer and Full-Stack Web/Software Developer
 ---------------------------------------------------------

-\+ 10+ years in the engineering field across a wide variety of disciplines.
+\+ 10+ years in the engineering field across a wide variety of disciplines in Electrical and Electronic Engineering.

 \+ Training in full-stack software and web development (Web 3.0 and Web 2.0).